 The aim of a quantum theory of gravity is then first to hypothesize the laws that govern the elementary events, by which they continually come into being and then recede into the past.
 Then we must show how a large-scale picture emerges, in which these discrete events become subsumed in an emergent description of a smooth and continuous spacetime—as described by Einstein’s 1915 general theory of relativity.

 Initially there is no space—just a network of individual elementary events, together with the relations expressing which of these were the direct causes of which other events.
 The notion of the flow of events collectively giving rise to a smooth description in terms of the geometry of a spacetime must emerge—and the most important aspect of this is locality.
-The notion of distance must emerge, and in such a way that those events that are close to each other are, on average, correspondingly more likely to have influenced each other.
-Getting this right is the holy grail of quantum gravity theorists.
+The notion of distance must emerge and in such a way that those events that are close to each other are, on average, correspondingly more likely to have influenced each other.
+Getting this right is the holy grail for quantum gravity theorists.

 Notice that if this is right, there are two notions of locality: a fundamental locality, which is based on the actual facts of which fundamental events were causes of which, and an approximate, collective, emergent notion of which events are near to each other in space and spacetime.
-The familiar macroscopic notion of distance is then based on a collective averaging of all the myriad of fundamental causal processes.
+The familiar macroscopic notion of distance is then based on a collective averaging of all the myriad fundamental causal processes.
 To get a sense of how much is involved in this average, we expect that during each second there are around 10120 elementary events happening within each cubic centimeter of space.

-Indeed, one way to approach quantum gravity is to aim to derive the Einstein equations, which are the laws general relativity applies to spacetime, from the laws of thermodynamics, applied to myriads of elementary events.
+Indeed, one way to approach quantum gravity is to aim to derive the Einstein equations, which are the laws general relativity applies to spacetime, from the laws of thermodynamics, applied to countless elementary events.
 This strategy was introduced in 1995 by Ted Jacobson of the University of Maryland, College Park, in one of the few papers admired by quantum gravity theorists of all stripes.

 But here we get a surprise and, quite possibly, an opportunity.
-For the collective, large-scale notion of nearness is only meant to correspond to the fundamental notion of causality when averaged over vast numbers of events.
+For the collective, large-scale notion of nearness is meant to correspond to the fundamental notion of causality when averaged over vast numbers of events.
 This gives the individual fundamental events and their causal relations a great deal of freedom to depart from the averages.

 For example, let us pick just two elementary events, one in the cup of coffee you are now drinking and the other in a cup of whatever it is they drink on one of the planets of Proxima Centauri.
 These events may be separated by four light-years—but nothing prevents one from being an elementary cause of the other.